jonghall/image-import/readme.md

 >     snapshots                                                   [Beta] List all snapshots

 ### Image conversion process
-- [**create-image.sh**](https://github.ibm.com/jonhall/image-import/blob/master/create-image.sh) Using a REDIS queue, executes image-conversion jobs and then imports into customer image library in recovery region .
-Can be used to run multiple current conversion jobs, and to scale horizontally to multiple servers
+- [**create-image.sh**](https://github.ibm.com/jonhall/image-import/blob/master/create-image.sh) Using a REDIS queue, executes image-conversion jobs and then imports converted image into the custom image library in recovery region .
+Can be used to run multiple current conversion jobs, and scales horizontally to multiple servers.
-- [**start-background-process.sh**](https://github.ibm.com/jonhall/image-import/blob/master/start-background-process.sh) starts multiple background create-image processes.
+- [**start-background-process.sh**](https://github.ibm.com/jonhall/image-import/blob/master/start-background-process.sh) used by Systemd to start multiple background create-image processes.
 Started by systemd image-process service at boot.
-- [**add-server.sh <server>**](https://github.ibm.com/jonhall/image-import/blob/master/add-server.sh) add a server to REDIS queue to be converted by create-image-background.sh.
+- [**add-server.sh <server>**](https://github.ibm.com/jonhall/image-import/blob/master/add-server.sh) adds a server to REDIS queue to be converted by create-image process.

 1. Initiate a snapshot of specified servers boot volume
 2. Create volume from the snapshot and attache to image conversion server